SergioSimental/VGN/README.md

 # Video Game News

 A news aggregator for daily video games news.
+User can search the API for articles using keywords related to gaming.
 The project developed in Python using Django framework and New API.
 Webpages are made using HTML Bootstrap 5 along with Python to get the articles information.
 Screenshots of app at the bottom.